Vaccinations

 - Select USA as the country

-- Be sure to allow notifications and location services when prompted to allow for appointment reminders and check-ins
+- Be sure to allow notifications and location services when prompted to allow appointment reminders and messages

-After registration, you will have a task in your "To-Do" section for submitting immunization history.
+After initial log in, you will have a task in your "To-Do" section for submitting immunization history.
+Please follow prompts to upload document(s).

 Tuberculosis Testing

 It is recommended by the CDC for any incoming student who has traveled internationally to areas of high risk for tuberculosis, be screened for this illness.
-All incoming students will be prompted to answer questions regarding TB exposure when completing the immunization requirement.
+All incoming students will be prompted to complete the TB screening Questionnaire through the ISU Student Health Portal.

-Although not required, if you need a tuberculosis test, you may schedule an appointment at student health.
-For more detailed information on the incidence of tuberculosis, visit the World Health Organization.
+Although not required, if you need a tuberculosis test, you may schedule an appointment at student health by calling 515-294-5801.

 Required Vaccination